themehunk/shopline/readme.txt

 == Upgrade Notice ==

-= Version: 1.4.2 =
+= Version: 1.4.3 =
+New: Theme.json Added.
+New: Theme made compatible with Block Editor.
+Update: Style Improved.
+New: Tags Added.
+New: Blank Template Added.
+New Editor.css Added.
-* Theme tested with WordPress 6.1.
+Update: Theme tested with latest WordPress 6.2.

 == Resources ==